Reflexive modules over Arf local rings: Main results

 \begin{thm} Let $R$ be an Arf ring.
-For an ideal $I$ containing a non-zerodivisor of $R$, the following are equivalent: \begin{enumerate}[{\rm (a)}] \item $I$ is isomorphic to some trace ideal, \item $I$ is isomorphic to some integrally closed ideal, and \item $I$ is reflexive as an $R$-module, i.e., $I$ is a divisorial ideal. \end{enumerate} When this is the case, $I\cong \tr_R(I)\cong I^*$ and $\tr_R(I)$ is an integrally closed ideal. \end{thm}
+For an ideal $I$ containing a non-zerodivisor of $R$, the following are equivalent: \begin{enumerate}[{\rm (a)}] \item $I$ is reflexive as an $R$-module, i.e., $I$ is a divisorial ideal. \item $I$ is isomorphic to some trace ideal. \item $I$ is isomorphic to some integrally closed ideal. \end{enumerate} When this is the case, $I\cong \tr_R(I)\cong I^*$ and $\tr_R(I)$ is an integrally closed ideal. \end{thm}